Research Fellowships and Scholarships

 Students may apply for fellowship opportunites by contacting these other organizations:

 Libbie Hyman Memorial Field Scholarships: This SICB scholarship, in memory of Libbie H. Hyman, one of America’s foremost invertebrate zoologists, provides assistance to students to take courses OR to carry on research on invertebrates at a marine, freshwater, or terrestrial field station.
 The amount of the 2010 award was $1200.
 The application deadline is typically in early March.

 AMS Student Research Fellowships: The American Microscopical Society Student Research Fellowship funds are designated for summer support of research projects involving microscopy.
 Two fellowships of $700 each are available.
 The funds may be used for summer support of any research project involving microscopy.
 Any undergraduate or graduate student member of AMS is eligible to apply, with the exception of past fellowship recipients.
 Applications from undergraduates and those from graduates are assessed independently.
 Awards are made up to a maximum of $700.
 Deadline for 2010: March 22, noon.

 For Students Enrolling in Courses and Apprenticeships

 Scholarship and fellowship funding derives from generous donations from alumni and friends of the Laboratories.
 Financial aid is awarded on the basis of both need and merit, and admission decisions are not influenced by financial aid requirements.
-Support is available to student attending either undergraduate or graduate-level courses at Friday Harbor Labs.
+Support is available to students attending either undergraduate or graduate-level courses at Friday Harbor Labs.
 Scholarship and fellowship support is targeted by donors to specific areas of study.
 (For example, the Marine Science Fund provides support for all courses, and the Fernald Fund supports studies of comparative embryology and larval biology.)
 Enrolled students can apply to receive financial aid, and we will consider all FHL scholarship and fellowship funds as we evaluate your needs.